vinyldns/vinyldns-js/README.md

 ## Work that needs to be done

 * Create CRUD methods for all VinylDNS resources (including unit tests)
-* Create a suite of integration/acceptance tests executed against a Dockerized VinylDNS API running on `localhost`
 * Publish to NPM